-In the Appendices we cover various issues in more detail if you are interested:
+In the Appendices we cover various issues in more detail:

 - A. the regulatory background, including how and when the FSS is reviewed, - B. who is responsible for what, - C. what issues the Fund needs to monitor, and how it manages its risks, - D. some more details about the actuarial calculations required, - E. the assumptions which the Fund actuary currently makes about the future, - F. a glossary explaining the technical terms occasionally used here.